morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

 You should be familiar with the basic usage of ROS and how to use TF and the ROS navigation stack.
 You should also know about launchfiles and topic remapping as well as the robot state publisher.
-Also experience with RVIZ is also useful.
-Tutorials on all of those topics can be found on http://www.ros.org/wiki/ROS/Tutorials.
+Also experience with RVIZ is helpful.
+Tutorials on all of these topics can be found on http://www.ros.org/wiki/ROS/Tutorials.

 We also assume you know how to use the MORSE Builder API to equip your robot